 Q&A with Brian Gray (Accenture): “Driving, as we know it today, will forever be changed”

-We sat down with Brian Gray, Global Mobility Retail Lead at Accenture, to discuss the current challenges and opportunities surrounding AI in mobility.
+Brian Gray, Global Mobility Retail Lead at Accenture, explores the current challenges and opportunities surrounding AI in mobility.
 He shares his perspective on how companies can navigate rapid change, the evolving role of data and cybersecurity, and how autonomous driving could play a pivotal role in advancing AI globally.

 MP.
 AI thrives on data and we often hear “the more data, the better.”
 But how do you ensure it's the right data?
 What distinguishes valuable data from just big data?